ksnt/Bootstrap-and-Deltamethod/README.md

 # Bootstrap and Deltamethod
-Bootstrap method and Delta method in Python
+Bootstrap method and Delta method impletation in Python